Professional Learning Opportunities

 View course details

 Aims and Outcomes: Staff will be clear on the legislation surrounding manual handling and movement of children and young people.
+Staff will develop confidence in safe manual handling practice.

 Book here: